jitsi/handbook/docs/dev-guide/flutter-sdk.md

 ### JitsiMeet

-The `JitsiMeet` class is the entry point for the sdk.
-It is used to launch the meeting screen, to send and receive all the events.
+The `JitsiMeet` class is the entry point for the SDK.
+It is used to launch the meeting screen and to send and receive all the events.

 1. ####  JitsiMeet()
     The constructor for the class.